Landfill Australia 🗑️ – What You Need To Know About Australian Waste!

 Is there another way to avoid landfills?

-According to an article on the ABC regarding the impact of landfills, landfills do more harm than good.
+According to an article on ABC regarding the impact of landfills, landfills do more harm than good.
 I reckon that we can say the same about landfill in Australia.
 However, this might be more so due to mismanagement rather than any other reason.
 This is, of course, debatable, as viable options to prevent dumping at landfill will require huge changes in production, consumption and recycling globally.

 Countries such as Germany, Switzerland, the Netherlands, Austria, Belgium, Denmark, and Norway are reducing their reliance on landfills.